codatio/codat-docs/docs/sfc/sync-for-commerce-knowledge-base/monitoring-a-sync.md

 ## Retry push items

-When on the **Push items** tab, you can also retry the push items in failed status.
+On the **Push items** tab, you can also retry the push items in failed status.
 Click the **Retry failed items** button to trigger another attempt to push the data of all failed push items.
 The button is only enabled if there are failed items to retry.

 <img
   src="/img/sync-for-commerce/0009-sync-push-items-ui.png"